 Children and Media - Tips for parents

 Children also find it exciting to meet in the chat room.
 To do this, they log on to the Internet and can create a profile of themselves, either with real or fake names.
-The children think this is cool, it's fun to experiment with their own identity and they can make contacts with others.
-The possible dangers: The children are sitting at home in the familiar children's room, at their computer and are supposed to reveal private information.
+The children think this is cool, it's fun to experiment with their own identity and they can contact others.
+The dangers: The children are sitting at home in the familiar children's room, at their computer and are supposed to reveal private information.
 Sometimes adults pretend to be children in these chat rooms to gain confidence or to arrange a meeting.
 Here the rule applies: find out at www.jugendschutz.net which chat rooms are safe because a moderator checks the content.
 Tell your children not to give out their phone number, address or email address.

 Mobile phones are also used to exchange violent or pornographic videos.
 Keep an eye on your children's mobile phone, tell your child about your concerns and ask them if they've seen such videos before.
-Do not reproach yourself, but state that violence is fundamentally despicable and that not only the violence itself, but also these films in particular, are inhuman and punishable by law.
+Do not reproach yourself, but state that violence is despicable and that not only the violence itself, but also these films in particular, are inhuman and punishable by law.

 Copyright: Landeszentrale fuer Gesundheitsfoerderung in Rheinland-Pfalz e.V.
 (LZG) Germany